Fillerbuster: Unified Generative Scene Completion Model for Casual Captures: Related work

 \section{Related work}

 \inlineheading{Few-view reconstruction} Our problem setting is not few-view, but we highlight the differences here.
-These methods focus on deleting reconstruction artifacts \cite{warburg2023nerfbusters,sabour2024spotlesssplats,goli2024bayes}, using sparse-view losses \cite{niemeyer2022regnerf}, leveraging depth and normal priors \cite{TurkuRMSRK2025}, or using generative models \cite{wu2024reconfusion,LiuCKTT2024,KantSVGRTG2023}, to complete sparse captures.
-In contrast, our goal is to complete more realistic casual captures, with more input images, and to look outside of the captured training images.
+These methods focus on deleting reconstruction artifacts \cite{warburg2023nerfbusters,sabour2024spotlesssplats,goli2024bayes}, using sparse-view losses \cite{niemeyer2022regnerf}, leveraging depth and normal priors \cite{TurkuRMSRK2025}, or using generative models \cite{wu2024reconfusion,LiuCKTT2024,KantSVGRTG2023,wynn2023diffusionerf}, to complete sparse captures.
+In contrast, our goal is scene completion from realistic casual captures with many input images: generatively completing unobserved scene content beyond the captured views (optionally recovering poses), which is not directly addressed by sparse-view reconstruction methods.

-\inlineheading{Multi-view generative models} Many single-view to single new-view models exist where an input image is known and a target image is unknown \cite{liu2023zero,sargent2023zeronvs,seo2024genwarp,tewari2023diffusion}.
+\inlineheading{Multi-view generative models} Many single-view to single new-view models exist where an input image is known and a target image is unknown \cite{liu2023zero,SargeLSHYZCLFSW2024,seo2024genwarp,tewari2023diffusion,wang2023imagedream}.
 A few methods have increased the input context to multiple input images but still generate just one output view \cite{wu2024reconfusion,jin2024lvsm}.
 Even fewer methods have increased both the number of inputs and the number of outputs.
-CAT3D \cite{gao2024cat3d} uses 1 or 3 input images and generates 7 or 5 images, but never goes beyond a total sequence size of 8.
+CAT3D \cite{gao2024cat3d} uses 1 or 3 input images and generates 7 or 5 images, but never goes beyond a total sequence size of 8 (described in their supplemental material).
 It also remains closed-source, which limits its impact.
-We emphasize the importance of large sequence sizes in order to fit the entire casual capture in the context to make new content consistent with the observations.
-Some video models have been fine-tuned for camera control \cite{he2024cameractrl,wang2024motionctrl,VanHWOSLTDZV2024} or use geometry conditioning \cite{yu2024viewcrafter,liu2024reconx,muller2024multidiff,MVDiffusion}, but these models generate smooth temporal videos, so can neither condition on the entire capture nor generate the many well-distributed views typical for the 3D reconstruction setting.
+Our model, in contrast, supports a larger and flexible number of input and output images, and will be open-sourced.
+Concurrently, multi-view diffusion systems have explored related directions \cite{li2025nvcomposer,lu2025matrix3d,stablevirtualcamera2025}, but we target a distinct goal of scene completion with large-sequence conditioning and joint image–pose denoising to generate many views for downstream 3D reconstruction, which complements these works.
+We emphasize the importance of large sequence sizes to fit the entire casual capture in context, which helps keep generative completion consistent with the observations and more stable for downstream reconstruction.
+Some video models have been fine-tuned for camera control \cite{he2024cameractrl,wang2024motionctrl,VanHWOSLTDZV2024} or use geometry conditioning \cite{yu2024viewcrafter,liu2024reconx,muller2024multidiff,MVDiffusion}, but these models generate smooth temporal videos, so can neither condition on the entire capture nor generate the many well-distributed views typical for the 3D reconstruction setting. \cite{liu20243dgs,wu2025difix3d+} clean up 3DGS artifacts in captures using diffusion priors.